Civic Club of Harrisburg:

 Living our Mission

-Service is part of the purpose of The Civic Club of Harrisburg.
-Various service projects are managed annually by the membership.
+Service is part of the mission of The Civic Club of Harrisburg and our the Affiliates is our 501-3C fundraising division..
+Various service projects are created and executed annually.
 These projects embrace the purpose of The Civic Club of Harrisburg and are targeted to youth, seniors and those in need.
 Many projects are embraced by working with Non-Profit Partners as like-minded organizations.

 The Civic Club of Harrisburg's regional breakfast is an opportunity to engage like-minded groups in community work.
 TCCH partnerships are with other non-profits organizations in the Harrisburg area who also nurture and provide civic services to our community.
 We offer a Civic Club partnership membership these six opportunities at no cost.
 Executive Directors and/or Presidents share common issues and strategies at quarterly breakfast with topics chosen by the group.
 All local non-profits that have missions related to civic issues and responsibilities are welcome.
 Bring your business cards and join us!